-In his 30-year career, Larry has produced and sold virtually every type of beverage in the Americas and across Europe and Russia.
+In his nearly 40-year career in the industry, Larry has produced and sold virtually every type of beverage in the Americas and across Europe and Russia.
 He previously served more than 25 years in the Pepsi system, most recently with PepsiAmericas and before that with Pepsi-Cola General Bottlers, where he began on a route truck and worked his way to President and Chief Operating Officer.

-In 2008, Larry was inducted into the Beverage World Soft Drink Hall of Fame.
-From 2008 to 2010, he served as chairman of the board of the American Beverage Association, and he was named Executive of the Year by Beverage Industry magazine in 2010.
+Larry was inducted into the Beverage World Soft Drink Hall of Fame in 2008, was named Executive of the Year by Beverage Industry magazine in 2010 and, in 2015, received Beverage Forum’s Lifetime Achievement Award.
+From 2008 to 2010, he served as chairman of the board of the American Beverage Association.
+He and his wife, Colette, live in Dallas and are both natives of Springfield, Mo.

 Marty Ellen is chief financial officer for Dr Pepper Snapple Group, Inc. He is responsible for the company's finance and IT organizations.